polifonia-project/stories/Carolina_Music_Historian/Carolina#1_SourcesCrossAnalysis.md

 ---
 component-id: Carolina#1_SourcesCrossAnalysis
-name:  SourcesCrossAnalysis
+name:  Sources Cross-Analysis
 persona:
   - Carolina
 keywords:
   - sources cross-analysis
 work-package:
   - WP2
   - WP3
   - WP4
   - WP5
 pilot:
   - MUSICBO
-priority:
-- Must have
-type:
- - Story
+type: Story
 story type:
 - expert driven
 ---
-# Carolina#1_SourcesCrossAnalysis
+# Sources Cross-Analysis

 ## Persona
 Carolina is a music historian with a passion for the Baroque.
 She is a researcher and collaborates with the International Museum and the Music Library of Bologna.